-“Sorry, that’s the rules”, was made clear to Jesus and to all the people gathered there.
+“Sorry, that’s the rule” was made clear to Jesus and all the people gathered there.

 God Wants to Help People

 But Jesus is neither a Pharisee nor an official.
-He is the Son of God and sees situation through God’s eyes.
+He is the Son of God and sees situations through God’s eyes.